intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 # Applying Privacy Partioning

-Applying privacy partitioning to an existing or new system or protocol is a straightforward process.
+Applying privacy partitioning to an existing or new system or protocol requires the following steps:

 1. Identify all types of information used or exposed in a system or protocol, some of which may be user-identifying.
 1. Partition different types of user-identifying information across contexts to minimize the amount of